BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 **Transaction Coordinator Instructions:**

 1. [  ] Display a Public Cosigner QR for Your Seed on the Passport.
-   1. Choose "Pair Wallet" on your Passport.
+   1. Choose "Manage Account" on your Passport.
+   2. Choose "Connect Wallet"
    1. Choose "Sparrow".
-   1. Choose "Multi-Sig".
+   1. Choose "Multisig".
    1. Choose "QR Code".
    1. Choose "Continue".
    1. An animated QR Code should be displayed.